order online. curbside pickup.

 + essential accessories

 Choose Curbside Pickup

 - Showroom is now partially open.
 Curbside pickup and contactless payment options are available.

 - We know it's difficult figuring out the right bikes and accessories when there are thousands to choose from on our website.
 That's why we put together this quick guide if you just want the "customer favorites" and "staff picks".

 - During normal times, we have over 750 bikes of all types in stock, in a wide range of prices.
 During this pandemic, our inventory levels are constantly changing.
 As crazy as this sounds, there is currently a nationwide shortage of bicycles.
-We get new bike shipments every week, but it's unpredictable.
+We get new bike shipments every week.
 Please check back often on our website.

 - Call main store: 516-364-4434

 Every child is different.
 The age range and sizes we have provided below are meant as a general guide.
 Ideally, we would size your child in store and make size recommendations based on their physical dimensions as well as riding ability.
 We can also adjust the seat height and make other adjustments.
 If you are buying a bike without your child present, we can show you how to make these adjustments yourself, which are fairly easy, and also provide you with the necessary tool.

 Generally kids' bikes are unisex, with the only difference being color.

 Another great reason to buy from us?
 Learn more about our Kids' Bike Trade-Up Program.